 Post Quantum Cryptography or Quantum Safe Cryptography addresses the Quantum Threat towards Public Key Cryptosystems.

 Post Quantum Cryptography

 Post Quantum Cryptography (PQC) replaces PKC algorithms already five decades old with ones that can resist the Quantum Threat.

 PQC or QSC algorithms are built on problems that are hard for the Quantum Computers, and they are executed on classical computers.
 Examples of such algorithms are based on problems of Lattice / Learning with Errors [Kyber, Saber, NTRU], and Goppa codes [Classic McEliece].

 PQC is often called as Quantum Safe Cryptography (QSC).

-New applications could be built entirely using PQC algorithms, but the existing application need to transfer to new cryptography in an incremental and managed manner.
-To ease transition, cryptographic agility - ability to used mixed algorithm suites - is needed.
+New applications could be built entirely using PQC algorithms, but the existing applications need to transfer to new cryptography in an incremental and managed manner.
+To ease the transition, cryptographic agility - the ability to used mixed algorithm suites - is needed.

 CHRYSTALS/Kyber is preferred over Saber because of being slightly faster .
 Additional algorithms may be implemented for constrained systems or to meet external requirements and interoperability needs.

 As described earlier, there are two distinct PKC problems to solve.